Here’s Why You Should Stop Working Out for More Than 45 Minutes

 Getting the Most Out of Exercise

-Since it is not necessary to work out for hours every day, an in fact it is better to limit exercise to moderate amounts to avoid over exercising and causing problems with the muscles, it is then a matter of getting the most out of the 30 to 45 minute time period.
+Since it is not necessary to work out for hours every day, it is then a matter of getting the most out of the 30 to 45 minute time period.

 Depending on individual goals for exercise, the best results will require different forms of exercise or routines.
 This means that if the goal is building up muscle or gaining strength, the exercise plan and routine will differ from a goal of losing weight and slimming down.